Passive solar heating and cooling

 Passive heating and cooling systems are used to avoid using air conditioning or a heater.
 Many of the most advanced techniques for home temperature control use passive methods to accomplish energy efficiency.
 There are a variety of different technologies that selectively harness or shield against the Sun's energy to heat or cool a building without using a heater or air conditioner.
 These technologies include operable windows, solar chimneys, solar walls, and trombe walls.

-These technologies used to regulate internal space temperatures by capturing or venting heat from solar radiation.
+These technologies regulate internal space temperatures by capturing or venting heat from solar radiation.
 Shading technology can also be used strategically to reduce heating.
 By creating places where shade can be increased or decreased, the amount of solar radiation entering a space is reduced, therefore keeping the room cool without the use of an air conditioner.

 These technologies can be used for a newly built structure and can also be incorporated into existing structures.
 Local climate is always the biggest factor when designing and implementing passive solar heating and cooling systems.